macrostack

 Hardware migration guide · Networking & Routers

-The 3 best free & open-source Locked-Down Consumer Routers alternatives
+The 3 best Locked-Down Consumer Routers alternatives

 The rented or bundled routers most homes run — closed firmware you can't fully configure, with limited updates, opaque telemetry, and features paywalled or missing entirely.